New Zealand and islands bird watching cruise

 Group sizes are kept small to minimize impact and enhance visitor experience.

-We make significant annual donations to the New Zealand Department of Conservation and the Tasmanian National Parks and Wildlife Service.
-These donations are put back into the administration and protection of the Subantarctic Islands.
+We work very closely with the New Zealand Department of Conservation and the Tasmanian National Parks and Wildlife Service to assist with the administration and protection of the Subantarctic Islands.

-We operate a "Cruise for Conservation" to the New Zealand Subantarctic Islands and 5% of the fare is given to a specific conservation cause.
+In March 2016, we operated a conservation voyage in partnership with Forest & Bird to the Kermadec Islands where a portion of the voyage's profits go towards Forest & Bird's valuable conservation work.
+We have also operated a "Cruise for Conservation" to the New Zealand Subantarctic Islands and 5% of the fare is given to a specific conservation cause.
 The following agencies have benefited: Save the Albatross, Yellow-eyed Penguin Trust and Marine Mammal Research Trust.

 We partner with Enderby Trust to provide Scholarships for young people, who could not otherwise afford to travel, to join their expeditions.
 We also have active membership in a number of conservation and travel organizations, including IAATO (International Association of Antarctic Tour Operators).